Gallery of the Sistine Chapel ceiling: Spandrels

 Above the windows are a series of families with young children.
 The children may represent particular children who are mentioned in the Bible, such as Isaac and Samuel.
 The composition of many of the pictures is similar to that found in depictions of the Holy Family resting on the Flight into Egypt.

 Ignudi

 The Ignudi that surround the narrative scenes may show the perfection of Humanity, or may represent angels.
 They were often imitated by other artists.

 Shields

-The shields represent violent episodes in the history of Israel.
+There are 10 shields (medallions) representing violent episodes in the history of Israel.